|Home||Showroom||Help & Support||Order Online||About Us|

 Marble: Marbles come in many natural colors and each presents natural veining.
 The coloration and veining are all determined by the minerals present during formation.
 Veining can often provide a certain inconsistency in the surface texture of your table top and might even require some fill to be used.
 These variations and natural markings are to be expected.
 Granite tends to be the hardest and most regular stone that we use in our manufacturing.
 The color and surface are mostly consistent, although natural intrusions are always possible.

 Onyx: Part of the alabaster family, onyx gets its brilliant colors from minerals and elements in the earth.
 While extraordinarily beautiful, this material can vary considerably from slab to slab.
 Natural fault lines and small cracks are quite common to this material and not to be considered manufacturer defect.
 Polishing this extremely dense stone renders a stunning glass-like finish.
 Enjoy the variations of each piece of onyx, as each is as unique as the person buying it.

-Desert Stone: A sedimentary rock that contains fossils that predate the dinasaur period and are up to 450 million years old.
+Desert Stone: A fossil stone that contains fossils that predate the dinasaur period and are up to 450 million years old.
 See AMMONITES & ORTHOCERAS These fossils come from the Atlas Mountains at the edge of the Sahara Desert in Morocco.
 The dining, console, and coffee tables are custom made in Italy.